 There are a number of points that emanate from the analysis of these findings relating to desistance.
 Firstly, in England and Wales, a Thinking Skills Programme (TSP) for adult offenders (Justice, 2017) which addresses decision-making appears well-placed.
 This is supported by almost all the participants within this sample who made reference to a changed way of thinking since the period in their lives when they had been offending.
 A different outlook was central to their ability, or at least desire, to desist from offending.
 Given the similarities of some of these responses, programmes could be more closely tailored to particular offender groups and specific scenarios.
 Here, it was individuals who had committed vehicle crime offences who were the subject of study and they are somewhat comparable to perpetrators of other acquisitive crimes such as burglary and robbery (see Shover, 1973; Maguire and Bennett, 1982; Walsh, 1986; Parker and Newcombe, 1987; Stewart et al. 2000; Weerman, 2003; Holloway et al. 2004; Ceccato, 2009).
 As was stated in the introduction, vehicle crime offences alone are recorded in a large volume (see ONS, 2017) so tailoring sessions more closely to the requirements of this offender population could be beneficial for both them and the reduction of a significant deal of recorded crime.
 This article unpacked four explanations which could be central for successful desistance, but these could be supplemented with further factors, especially for offence types which might have discernibly different characteristics such as violent or sex offences.
 Further research in this area could also engage with service users who might offer completely different accounts of the rehabilitation process such as members of ethnic or religious minorities or individuals with complex mental and emotional needs.

 In the UK, further knowledge and assistance from other agencies could be incorporated within a ‘focused deterrence’ model (Gill, 2016).
 Currently there exists an Integrated Offender Management Scheme to co-ordinate the management of offenders and rehabilitative programmes which might be of benefit (Gov.uk, 2015) but these seem only to consider the individual offender.
-There is scope to include insight from multiple agencies about how crime prevention or attentions in repeatedly victimised areas has been increased as might be the case within an American understanding of ‘focused deterrence’ (see Tillyer and Kennedy, 2008; Kennedy, 2009; Braga and Weisburd, 2012; Gill, 2016)).
+There is scope to include insight from multiple agencies about how crime prevention or attentions in repeatedly victimised areas has been increased as might be the case within an American understanding of ‘focused deterrence’ (see Tillyer and Kennedy, 2008; Kennedy, 2009; Braga and Weisburd, 2012; Gill, 2016).
 A perception of increased risk by the offender could have a significant impact on the possibility of re-offending given the fundamental role this calculation played in participants’ perceptions of their desistance.
 Of course, this study engaged only with individuals who had been complicit with their probation order (to the extent that they showed up to their probation centre and agreed to take part in this study) and so other methods are required as well to ascertain the perspectives of those who are less compliant.
-Furthermore, given the role illegal drug addiction plays in much acquisitive crime (Parker and Newcombe, 1987; Stewart et al. 2000; Holloway et al. 2004; Ceccato, 2009), the reflections of service users (Stacer and Roberts, 2018) and the accounts of the sample interviewed here, there is a need to highlight the importance of specialist Drug and Alcohol teams and their role in facilitating long-term desistance.
+Furthermore, given the role illegal drug addiction plays in much acquisitive crime (Parker and Newcombe, 1987; Stewart et al. 2000; Holloway et al. 2004; Ceccato, 2009), the reflections of service users (Stacer and Roberts, 2018) and the accounts of the sample interviewed here, there is a need to highlight the importance of specialist drug and alcohol teams and their role in facilitating long-term desistance.